nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - Many to Many with EF Core 2
 - Speed up build and test run
 - Visual Studio for Mac
-- Broke the "We Cover For Each Other" rule when building pipeline
+- Don't break the "We Cover For Each Other" rule when building pipeline

 Note: